 SFTA Member Commitment to reporting

 SFTA Full Members commit to completing the SFTA/B Lab Quick Impact Assessment (QIA) and writing a sustainability report either using the SFTA sustainability metrics or submitting the company’s self-produced annual or regularly updated sustainability or social responsibility report.
 The SFTA sustainability metrics consist of 68 core metrics, which are an equal blend of qualitative and quantitative metrics.
-New SFTA members have 18 months from the date of membership to complete the SFTA/B Lab QIA annually and submit an annual or regularly updated sustainability report.
+New SFTA Full Members have 12 months from the date of membership to complete the SFTA/B Lab QIA annually and submit an annual or regularly updated sustainability report.

-All SFTA Full Member reports are reviewed by a committee comprised of other SFTA member companies, SFTA Board Members, and SFTA staff.
+All SFTA Full Member’s QIA and sustainability reports are reviewed by a committee comprised of other SFTA member companies, SFTA Board Members, and SFTA staff.
 The committee provides a necessary feedback loop to the member on questions about the report, suggestions for the future, and validation on successes.
-All SFTA reports are available to members in a member only Member Center, for review and reference.
+All SFTA member reports are available in a member only Member Center, for review and reference.